Painting the floor: Here's how!

 Which floors can I paint?

-Depending on the material, many floors can be painted very well.
-Of course, there are a few things to bear in mind.
+Many floors can be painted beautifully, depending on the material.
+Of course, there are a few things to consider.

-- Painting wooden floors such as parquet and floorboards is fairly straightforward.
-If you want to paint with a light colour shade, a primer with Stainblock is required, depending on the condition of the floor.
-You can see the exact procedure below in the instructions.
+- Painting wooden floors, such as parquet and floorboards, is quite straightforward.
+If you want to use a light colour, a primer with To Bond & Block is necessary, depending on the floor's condition.
+You'll find the exact steps in the instructions below.

-- Plastic flooring such as laminate, vinyl and PVC can usually also be painted well.
+- Plastic flooring like laminate, vinyl, and PVC can usually be painted well too.
 However, PVC floors often release plasticisers.
-These can lead to the varnish not hardening properly.
-The only thing to do is to try it out: simply paint an inconspicuous area and see if the paint hardens well.
+These can prevent the paint from hardening properly.
+The only way to know for sure is to test it: simply paint an inconspicuous area and see if the paint hardens correctly.

-- Tile and stone floors, such as those found in laundry rooms, can also be painted very well.
-Terracotta tiles and other impregnated materials are an exception here.
-Unfortunately, paint does not adhere to the protective layer, which usually consists of wax.
-If the tiles have been treated with care products with an impregnating effect, this can also lead to problems with the adhesion of the paint.
+- Tiled and stone floors, like those in a utility room, can also be painted very successfully.
+An exception here are terracotta tiles and other impregnated materials.
+Unfortunately, paint won't adhere to the protective layer, which is often wax-based.
+If the tiles have been treated with care products that have an impregnating effect, this can also cause issues with paint adhesion.

-You can find the exact procedure on how best to paint your floor tiles in our DIY guide on painting tiles.
+You can find the exact steps for painting your floor tiles in our DIY guide to painting floor tiles.

-Pro tip: The same applies here - if you are unsure, simply create a test area.
+Pro tip: The same advice applies here – if you're unsure, just create a test area.

-- Linoleum is a natural product made from linseed oil and fillers and is therefore a special case.
-It is often treated with a wax coating, on which water-based varnishes simply do not adhere.
-If you try to remove the wax coating by thorough cleaning or sanding, you may also dissolve the linoleum.
-Only trial and error will help.
-It worked very well for us with old, rather unkempt linoleum.
+- Linoleum is a natural product made from linseed oil and fillers, making it a special case.
+It's often treated with a wax coating, which water-based paints simply won't stick to.
+If you try to remove the wax coating through thorough cleaning or sanding, you might also dissolve the linoleum itself.
+Only trial and error will help here.
+We had great success with old, rather neglected linoleum.

 - Cork flooring can be varnished or natural.
-The procedure changes depending on how the cork is treated.
+The process varies depending on how the cork has been treated.

-- It is also possible to paint an OSB floor.
-If it is already varnished, you can simply paint it.
+- It’s also possible to paint an OSB floor.
+If it's already varnished, you can simply paint over it.

 - Concrete floors can be painted well.
-Depending on the substrate and wear and tear, you can paint it with a concrete primer beforehand so that the paint is sufficiently resilient and the floor does not absorb too much paint.
+Depending on the substrate and expected wear and tear, you might want to use a concrete primer beforehand.
+This ensures the paint is sufficiently resilient and the floor doesn't absorb too much paint.

-- If you have an unsightly basement floor that urgently needs new paint, you can also use our floor paints for this.
+- If you have an unsightly basement floor that desperately needs a refresh, our floor paints are perfect for the job.
 Cement and tiles can also be painted over with our tile paint.
-You can also find the exact steps in the instructions.
+You'll find the exact steps in the instructions here too.

-You can find out which primer, which varnish and which topcoat are suitable in the table below.
+You can find out which primer, which paint, and which topcoat are suitable in the table below.

 Which paint is suitable as floor paint?